wiseodd/wiseodd.github.io/src/content/post/batchnorm.md

 ---
-title: 'Implementing BatchNorm in Neural Net'
+title: "Implementing BatchNorm in Neural Net"
-description: 'BatchNorm is a relatively new technique for training neural net.
-It gaves us a lot of relaxation when initializing the network and accelerates training.'
+description: "BatchNorm is a relatively new technique for training neural net.
+It gaves us a lot of relaxation when initializing the network and accelerates training."
 publishDate: 2016-07-04 10:53
 tags: [machine learning, programming, python, neural networks]
 ---